Tuesday, October 18, 2011

-{Ava Pearl} October 12, 2010.
+Ava Pearl.
+October 12, 2010.

 First off, my due date was October 5th.
-I had high hopes at my last appointment with Dr. Johansson on October 4th but, I was still not even dilated to a one!
+I had high hopes at my last appointment with my doctor on October 4th but, I was still not even dilated to a one!
 She had told me 4 weeks prior that if I was dilated to at least a one, we could induce labor.
 She then told us that if the baby doesn't come by Monday, October 11th, then head on over to the hospital and we'll have this baby!
 I'll admit I was frustrated when I heard the baby was most likely not going to come on October 5th or within the next few days to follow.
 However, with an exact end date in sight, I was somewhat satisfied (but still annoyed that I was going way over my due date).

 * * *